archivesspace/archivesspace/UPGRADING.md

 refer to it later.

+## Transfer your locales data

+If you've made modifications to you locales file ( en.yml ) with customized labels, titles, tooltips, etc., you'll need to transfer those to your new locale file.

+A good way to do this is to use a Diff tool, like Notepad++, TextMate, or just Linux diff command:

+     $ diff /path/to/archivesspace-1.1.0/locales/en.yml /path/to/archivesspace-1.0.9/archivesspace-v1.0.9/locales/en.yml
+     $ diff /path/to/archivesspace-1.1.0/locales/enums/en.yml /path/to/archivesspace-v1.0.9/locales/enums/en.yml

+This will show you the differences in your current locales files, as well as the new additions in the new version locales files.
+Simply copy the values you wish to keep from your old ArchivesSpace locales to your new ArchivesSpace locales files.

 ## Run the database migrations

 With everything copied, the final step is to run the database